Simon Newcomb: Early life

 Simon Newcomb was born in the town of Wallace, Nova Scotia.
-His parents were John Burton Newcomb and his wife Miriam Steeves.
+His parents were John Burton Newcomb and his wife Emily Prince.
 His father was an itinerant school teacher, and frequently moved in order to teach in different parts of Canada, particularly in Nova Scotia and Prince Edward Island.
 Through his mother, Simon Newcomb was a distant cousin of William Henry Steeves, a Canadian Father of Confederation.
 Their immigrant ancestor in that line was Heinrich Stief, who immigrated from Germany and settled in New Brunswick about 1760.

 Newcomb seems to have had little conventional schooling and was taught by his father.
 He also had a short apprenticeship in 1851 to Dr. Foshay, a charlatan herbalist in New Brunswick.
 But his father gave him an excellent foundation for the youth's future studies.
 Newcomb was apprenticed to Dr. Foshay at the age of 16.
 Their agreement was that Newcomb would serve a five-year apprenticeship, during which time Foshay would train him in using herbs to treat illnesses.
 After two years Newcomb had become increasingly unhappy and disillusioned, as he realized that Foshay had an unscientific approach and was a charlatan.
 He left Foshay and broke their agreement.
 He walked the 120 mi to the port of Calais, Maine.
 There he met a ship's captain who agreed to take him to Salem, Massachusetts, where his father had moved for a teaching job.
 In about 1854, Newcomb joined his father in Salem, and the two journeyed together to Maryland.

 Newcomb taught for two years in Maryland, from 1854 to 1856; for the first year in a country school in Massey's Cross Roads, Kent County, then for a year nearby in Sudlersville in Queen Anne's County.
 Both were located in the largely rural area of the Eastern Shore.
 In his spare time Newcomb studied a variety of subjects, such as political economy and religion, but his deepest studies were made in mathematics and astronomy.

 In particular he read Isaac Newton's Principia (1687) at this time.
 In 1856 Newcomb took a position as a private tutor close to Washington, DC.
 He often traveled to the city to study mathematics in its libraries.
 He borrowed a copy of Nathaniel Bowditch's translation of Pierre-Simon Laplace's Traité de mécanique céleste from the library of the Smithsonian Institution, but found the mathematics beyond him.

 Newcomb independently studied mathematics and physics.
 For a time he supported himself by teaching before becoming a human computer (a functionary in charge of calculations) at the Nautical Almanac Office in Cambridge, Massachusetts, in 1857.
 At around the same time, he enrolled at the Lawrence Scientific School of Harvard University, graduating with a BSc in 1858.